scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 We thank our colleagues Brian Austin, Tiffany Connors, Aditya Kavalur, and Colin MacLean for discussions on workload analysis, process monitoring, and Python.
-The authors would like to thank the Vaex developers for their help and advice related to this work.
+We also thank the Vaex developers for their help and advice, and the Dask-cuDF and cuDF developers for their responsiveness to issues and advice on effective use of Dask-cuDF and cuDF.
-The authors would also like to thank the Dask-cuDF and cuDF developers for their quick response fixing issues and for providing helpful advice in effectively using cuDF and Dask-cuDF.
-Finally we would like to thank our users who were kind enough to provide feedback to us and allow us to use their quotes about how they are using Python at NERSC.
+Finally we thank our users who were kind enough to provide feedback to us and allow us to use their quotes about how they are using Python at NERSC.

 References
 ==========